 The Department of Psychiatry provides psychiatric care in a variety of Internal Medicine and Family Medicine practices, both large and small, located throughout Rochester and the region.
 Some practices are Medical Homes, and some operate under a value-based payment structure.
 In some sites, the psychiatric care is co-located, and in others it is integrated; at some sites the IMPACT (Improving Mood: Providing Access to Collaborative Treatment) model is used.
 The IMPACT model is an evidence-based model for treating depression in primary care.
 In some sites, e-consultation is part of the care.
 By being exposed to different models of integration and to different practices throughout the region, the Fellow can explore not only the clinical work in differing patient populations, but also how various care models can work.
-Depending on the practice sites involved, the Fellow has the opportunity to work with several different CL Psychiatrists.

 This rotation occurs at UR Medicine’s Wilmot Cancer Institute (WCI), where the Fellow can learn about management of psychiatric issues in cancer patients and their families.
 WCI features an 86-bed cancer center with 11 outpatient locations throughout the Rochester and Finger Lakes region.
 It cares for more than 5000 patients, and has over 2900 inpatient admissions a year.
 WCI, a component of Strong Memorial Hospital, is one of upstate New York’s largest blood and marrow transplant programs and the Rochester area’s only ACOS-accredited breast cancer center.
 Mental health care at WCI is provided by a dedicated mental health therapist, the psycho-oncologist and PCLS.
 This elective includes both inpatient and outpatient experiences, and is overseen by Jennifer Richman, MD.